segmentio/segment-docs/src/connections/destinations/catalog/klaviyo/index.md

 When you call `identify` on analytics.js, we call Klaviyo's `identify` with the `traits` object.
 We augment the `traits` object to have `traits.$id` be the `userId` since Klaviyo takes the user ID on the `traits` object itself.

-**Note:** When sending data to Klaviyo via `analytics.js`, an initial `page` call is required.
+**Note:** When sending data to Klaviyo using `analytics.js`, an initial `page` call is required.
 By default, this is already added in your [Segment snippet](/docs/connections/sources/catalog/libraries/website/javascript/quickstart/#step-1-copy-the-snippet).

 We will map the following Segment spec'd traits to Klaviyo [special people properties](http://www.klaviyo.com/docs):